Jewish arrival in New Amsterdam

 The Jewish arrival in New Amsterdam of September 1654 was the first organized Jewish migration to North America.
 It comprised 23 Sephardi Jews, refugees "big and little" of families fleeing persecution by the Portuguese Inquisition after the conquest of Dutch Brazil.
-It is widely commemorated as the starting point of New York Jewish and Jewish-American history.
+It is widely commemorated as the starting point of the history of Jews in New York and the United States.

 Brazil

 The Jews had sailed from Recife on the ship Valck, one of at least sixteen that left mostly bound for the Netherlands at the end of the Dutch–Portuguese War.
 Valck was blown off course to Jamaica and/or Cuba.